The Very Definitely Final Dungeon

 - The Hanging Gardens/Eden in Tactics Ogre.
 A surprisingly tranquil looking place full of palm trees and waterfalls...until you get to the final stages, which are crawling with undead and a gate to hell.

 - Tactics Ogre: The Knight of Lodis features the prison of a fallen angel.
 It's surprisingly beautiful.

-- The Elder Scrolls series loves this trope, though subverts it somewhat at the same time by generally allowing you to continue the game after the end of the main quest.
+- The Elder Scrolls series loves this trope for housing the main quest big bads, though allows you to continue the game after the end of the main quest.

 - Arena - The Imperial Palace

 - Daggerfall - A number of islands and structures floating in space.